NuGrid stellar data set I. Stellar yields from H to Bi for stars with metallicities Z = 0.02 and Z = 0.01: Stellar Evolution Calculations

-According to Zr measurements in presolar mainstream SiC grains, \isotope[96]{Zr} is not efficiently produced in low mass AGB stars \citep[][]{lugaro:03b, zinner:03}.
-This is in agreement with the signature of the $2\msun$ star (\fig{fig:isotopic_ratio_wind_set1p2}).
-However, the $3\msun$ star shows a final \isotope[96]{Zr}/\isotope[94]{Zr} higher than solar.
-The same trend was observed by \cite[][]{lugaro:03a} for models with CBM due to an excessively large \isotope[22]{Ne}($\alpha$,n)\isotope[25]{Mg} efficiency during the TP (similar to the Mg isotopic ratios).
-Furthermore, for the present models, both the high [hs/ls] and the weak contribution from the \isotope[13]{C}-pocket to the total neutron exposure affects the production of \isotope[94]{Zr}, increasing the final \isotope[96]{Zr}/\isotope[94]{Zr} in the AGB envelope.
+In \fig{fig:isotopic_ratio_wind_set1p2}, we show the \isotope[152]{Gd}/\isotope[154]{Gd} isotopic ratio with respect to the \isotope[96]{Zr}/\isotope[94]{Zr} ratio.
+According to Zr measurements in presolar mainstream SiC grains, \isotope[96]{Zr} is not efficiently produced in low mass AGB stars \citep[][]{lugaro:03b, zinner:03,lugaro:14}, with an observed ratio between solar and 30 times lower than solar.
+We obtain a Zr ratio lower than solar for the $2\msun$ star (\fig{fig:isotopic_ratio_wind_set1p2}), but far to explain the low Zr isotopic ratio observed in most of mainsteam SiC grains \citep[][]{barzyk:07,lugaro:14,liu:14b}.
+On the other hand, the $3\msun$ star shows a final \isotope[96]{Zr}/\isotope[94]{Zr} higher than solar.
+The same trend was observed by \citet[][]{lugaro:03a} for models with CBM due to an excessively large \isotope[22]{Ne}($\alpha$,n)\isotope[25]{Mg} efficiency during the TP (similar to the Mg isotopic ratios).
+However, a lower \isotope[96]{Zr}/\isotope[94]{Zr} ratio is obtained by using the new Zr neutron-capture cross section rates \citep[][]{lugaro:14}.
+Furthermore, for the present models, both the high [hs/ls] and the weak contribution from the \isotope[13]{C}-pocket to the total neutron exposure affects the production of \isotope[94]{Zr}, causing a larger final \isotope[96]{Zr}/\isotope[94]{Zr} in the AGB envelope.
 In our models the \isotope[152]{Gd}/\isotope[154]{Gd} ratio is lower than solar for low mass AGB models (\fig{fig:isotopic_ratio_wind_set1p2}).
-The anomalously high isotopic ratio observed by \citet{lugaro:03a} for models including CBM is not obtained in the present calculations.
+The higher isotopic ratio observed by \citet{lugaro:03a} for models including CBM is not obtained in the present calculations, and a plausible explanation is the weaker contribution from the neutron density freezout, which is caused by the lower \isotope[22]{Ne}($\alpha$,n)\isotope[25]{Mg} rate adopted in this work \citep[][]{jaeger:01}.

-In Figs.\ \ref{fig:sprocess_index_wind_set1p2} and \ref{fig:isotopic_ratio_wind_set1p2} we provide the abundance signature of the For the $5\msun$ massive AGB star [hs/ls] is negative, because of the dominant contribution from the \isotope[22]{Ne}($\alpha$,n)\isotope[25]{Mg} neutron source.
+For the $5\msun$ massive AGB star [hs/ls] is negative, because of the dominant contribution from the \isotope[22]{Ne}($\alpha$,n)\isotope[25]{Mg} neutron source at the Sr neutron-magic peak.
 For the same reason the intermediate mass model has a positive [Rb/Sr] \citep[][]{abia:01}.
 The high neutron density is also responsible for a large \isotope[96]{Zr}/\isotope[94]{Zr} ratio, whereas the \isotope[152]{Gd}/\isotope[154]{Gd} ratio, after an initial increase, tends to decrease to the solar ratio.
+Similar considerations may be derived from the 4\msun model, not shown in the figure.